AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

 You can temporarily disable lifecycle rules.
 In the following example, two lifecycle rules are configured.
 The first rule is disabled.
 The second rule is enabled based on the policy.

--   The first rule specifies that the storage class of objects prefixed with `logs/` is converted to IA one day after the objects are created.
+-   The first rule specifies that the storage classes of objects whose names contain the `logs/` prefix are converted to IA one day after they are created.
--   The second rule specifies that the storage class of objects prefixed with `documents/` is converted to Archive one day after the objects are created.
+-   The second rule specifies that the storage classes of objects whose names contain the `documents/` prefix are converted to Archive one day after they are created.

 ```
 <LifecycleConfiguration>